-You didn’t get the chance to prove to her that you can be on your own so putting the ‘I will travel the world alone’ on the table is shocking.
+You didn’t get the chance to prove to her that you can be on your own so putting the ‘I will travel the world alone on the table is shocking.
 Our lives work in levels so do it one step at a time: get out of her house, find your own apartment, pay your own bills, buy your own food.

 I am sorry but most of us will mistake this as our parents are being mean and that they don’t believe we are strong and independent.
 Our wrong impressions about their actions make us think they don’t trust us; that they don’t love us.

-“You’ve made decisions that are very different from mine and it’s a bit… scary.”
 I remember my mom saying this when I decided to leave and travel the world because it is true – she didn’t do these things while she was young.
 Not knowing is terrifying!
 I repeat: their anger or disapproval is coming from their fear.
-What if we run out of food to eat?
-What if we are without shelter?
-What if we are out of money?
-Put it like this: if you are a parent and your child will ask you to travel this tormented and unsafe world, won’t it terrify you?
-Wouldn’t you be scared?
-We won’t know that unless we are parents but think of it that way.

 Dear western friends, one of the requirements of being a member of a Filipino family is giving back.
-Majority of the households are sending their children to good school even if the tuition fee is very expensive because they believe that one day, it will all pay off.
+The majority of the households are sending their children to good school even if the tuition fee is very expensive because they believe that one day, it will all pay off.

 I avoid offering advice to readers when it comes to stuff like this because I don’t really have the experience but my Filipina friend Ryazan is someone I admire because she was able to travel the world while financially supporting her family.
 Read her story and learn something from it!